-DAVIDSON: Well, I'll take something totally different, which is that we need to get out the pillory and put it back on the village green.
+Mr. DAVIDSON.
+Well, I'll take something totally different, which is that we need to get out the pillory and put it back on the village green.
 We can't continue to enable this system and to treat the professionals in our society who cater to all of this as respectable members of our society.
 And I think that's an area that could have huge leverage.
 And it's a deep, cultural problem that we have also, because we don't censure our fellow citizens when they engage in money laundering for kleptocrats or criminals.

-CARDIN: I've heard that a long time, that, you know, corruption has a cultural background.
+Mr. CARDIN.
+I've heard that a long time, that corruption has a cultural background.
 You can't accept that.
 You can't accept that.
 Lack of transparency, there is no justification for that.
 And there's no justification for corruption.
 You can't say, well, that's how we do business.

-DAVIDSON: Indeed.
+Mr. DAVIDSON.
+Indeed.

-CARDIN: Yes, sir.
+Mr. Cardin.
+Yes, sir.

-O'CARROLL: Just to follow up on that thought process there of the transparency.
-Probably the biggest issue with law enforcement is just follow the money.
+Mr. O'CARROLL.
+Just to follow up on that thought process there of transparency, probably the biggest issue with law enforcement is just follow the money.
 And that's the whole reason for this thing, is to shade the area so that we can't do that.
-And I think if we do pass these bills and get some transparency, that's the way we can start enforcing it and start making examples of the people that are abusing our system.
+I think if we do pass these bills and get some transparency, that's the way we can start enforcing it and start making examples of the people that are abusing our system.

-DAVIDSON: May I just add one thing to that, Senator?
+Mr. DAVIDSON.
+May I just add one thing to that, Senator?

-CARDIN: Sure.
+Mr. CARDIN.
+Sure.

-DAVIDSON: Which I - and I was going to put this in my brief talk initially, but I think that passing this bill, just like the Magnitsky Act, that had a cultural affect also, because it was saying to everyone: This is not OK.
-We pass the anonymous - the abolishing of anonymous companies, it's going to have ancillary effects or, what economists like to call, externalities, because no longer will it be possible to say, well, look, this is perfectly OK and the U.S. law allows it.
-So that will - and then one can go on to the next step.
+Mr. DAVIDSON.
+I was going to put this in my brief talk initially, but I think that passing this bill, just like the Magnitsky Act-that had a cultural affect also, because it was saying to everyone: This is not OK.
+We pass the abolishing of anonymous companies, it's going to have ancillary effects, or what economists like to call externalities, because no longer will it be possible to say well, look, this is perfectly OK and the U.S. law allows it.
+And then one can go on to the next step.

-CARDIN: I agree.
-And just by way of - as a sidebar on this, Congress passed the transparency in extractive industries provision.
-And we showed international leadership.
+Mr. CARDIN.
+I agree.
+And just as a sidebar on this, Congress passed the transparency in extractive industries provision.
+1 And we showed international leadership.
 Other countries followed.
 They enacted the law.
-And then this Congress repealed the rule, so the United States fell behind.
+And then this Congress repealed the rule, so the vice to the United States Congress-

+United States fell behind.
 Yes.

-VICINI: Well, Senator, it's not my place really to give any advice to the United States Congress -
+Ms. VICINI.
+Well, Senator, it's not my place really to give any ad-

-CARDIN: We advise other countries all the time.
-(Laughter.)
+Mr. CARDIN.
+We advise other countries all the time.
+[Laughter.]
+Ms. VICINI.
+[Laughs.]

-VICINI: (Laughs.)
 But in our view, maybe what is what is good is to try to act preventively.
 And that's what the EU is trying to do with this register of beneficiary owners, for example.
 To try to prevent these companies from being shaped, or these companies from making any business because if they are not in the register they will not be able to make any business.
-And just - we haven't seen if it works yet, because the directive has just been transposed into national legislation.
+We haven't seen if it works yet, because the directive has just been transposed into national legislation.
 We have 28 nations, as you know, so it takes a little while.
 The machinery grinds slowly.